How to Hire a Baby Night Nurse for Your Newborn

-While these newborn care professionals might seem to be a luxury reserved for the wealthy, especially given the cost (more on that later), anecdotal reports say hiring a baby nurse to help out during the early days after a child is born is gaining steam, especially for parents of multiples and for parents who both work, a much more common scenario these days.
-They are non-medical (the term nurse is misleading) and they may work 12- to 24-hour cycles feeding, burping, diapering, washing and even sleep-training your newborn.
-Families generally hire night nurses for several weeks to a few months, but some moms may opt for just a few nights to gain a little sleep in those early sleep-deprived days.
+While these newborn care professionals might seem to be a luxury reserved for the wealthy, especially given the cost (more on that later), anecdotal reports say hiring a baby night nurse to help out during the early days after a child is born is gaining steam, especially for parents of multiples and households where both parents work outside of the home, a much more common scenario these days.
+They are non-medical (the term nurse is misleading), and they may work 12- to 24-hour cycles feeding, burping, diapering, washing, and even sleep-training your newborn.
+Families generally hire night nurses for several weeks to a few months, but some parents may opt for just a few nights to gain a little sleep in those early sleep-deprived days.

-We've written before about finding a great nanny or babysitter in New York City.
-To find a great nighttime newborn caretaker, start by asking friends and co-workers for recommendations.
-If you've joined a parenting group, which we recommend, post a query for night nurse recommendations; you might be surprised at the number of recommendations you receive.
-Babysitter and nanny agencies often provide nighttime caretakers although you should do your due diligence with background and reference screening.
-The Park Slope Parents group, for example, lists one such local agency focused on night nurses, Lullaby Baby Nurses, but there are many individual recommendations if you mine the listserv archives.
+To find a great baby night nurse, start by asking friends and co-workers for recommendations.
+If you've joined a parenting group, which we recommend, post a query for night nurse recommendations; you might be surprised at the number of referrals you receive.
+Babysitter and nanny agencies often provide nighttime caretakers, although you should do your due diligence with background checks and reference screening.
+The Park Slope Parents group, for example, lists one such local agency focused on night nurses, Lullaby Baby Nurses.
+Still, there are many individual recommendations if you mine the listserv archives.
 For further guidance, check out tips from the International Nanny Association.

-It's crucial that nighttime infant caretakers, in addition to being CPR and first-aid certified, have extensive experience working with young babies other than their own.
+Nighttime infant caretakers should be CPR and first-aid certified and have extensive experience working with young babies other than their own.
 The Newborn Care Specialist Association and the International Nanny Association are valuable resources.
-With that training, night nurses can deal with sleep training, soothing and nighttime feeding, diaper area issues and establishing a schedule for your newborn.
-Greater experience is required when a baby has colic, reflux or other health issues.
+With that training, baby night nurses can deal with sleep training, soothing and nighttime feeding, diaper area issues, and establishing a schedule for your newborn.
+More significant experience is required when a baby has colic, reflux, or other health issues.

-Rates vary by level of experience and certification, but night nursing can be expensive, as much as $200-$300 nightly, or roughly $20-$25/hour.
-Local night nurse Wilson, for example, charges $250 for a 12-hour night with one baby, $300 per night for twins.
-With that big price tag, however, comes Wilson's 20 years of experience, loads of glowing reviews and plenty of peace of mind.
+Rates vary by level of experience and certification, but night nursing can be expensive; at a minimum, you'll pay $200-$300 nightly, or roughly $20-$25/hour.
+With that big of a price tag, however, usually comes years of experience, loads of glowing reviews, and plenty of peace of mind.
 Oh, and that precious jewel of early parenthood: sleep.
-"Most families with single babies, I have them sleeping through the night by seven to eight weeks," Wilson said.
+"Most families with single babies, I have them sleeping through the night by 7 to 8 weeks," Wilson said.
 "With twins, it's usually by 10 to 12 weeks.
 Once they're on a nighttime schedule, the babies give me a signal when they're able to sleep longer, and then I change the schedule and get them to sleep longer."

-Nighttime duties vary, but can be as hands on, or off, as a family wishes.
+Nighttime duties vary, but can be as hands-on or off as a family wishes.
 Household chores are not included.
-"Our night nurse, Valerie, took care of all the night feedings; I would pump during the day so she could feed him," said new mom Beckerman, who hired her night nurse through the Frances Stewart Agency.
-"She did bottle cleanings, changing, bathing and general tidying of the areas of our home related to our son.
+"Our night nurse, Valerie, took care of all the night feedings; I would pump during the day so she could feed him," said new mom Beckerman, who hired her baby night nurse through the Frances Stewart Agency.
+"She did bottle cleanings, changing, bathing, and general tidying of the areas of our home related to our son.
 She was also great at instructing us in how to do things without seeming overbearing.
 She was kind and knowledgeable and really helped us learn the basics over those first few weeks ... in addition to helping us get some much-needed sleep."